What is a Good Digital Marketing ROI For Your Business?

 Return on investment (ROI) is the key overarching metric that businesses use to understand what they are getting out of their digital marketing efforts.
-Like a sophisticated race car, strategic, ROI driven–digital marketing is intuitive, adapting to unforeseen bumps in the road and producing real results, in real-time.
+Your digital marketing ROI tells you whether or not your online strategies are paying off.
+Like a sophisticated race car, strategic, ROI-driven-digital marketing is intuitive, adapting to unforeseen bumps in the road and producing real results, in real time.

 So, if you spend $200 on a Pay-Per-Click (PPC) campaign that produces $2,000 in revenue, your ROI is $10.
 You earned ten dollars in revenue for every dollar you spent on the campaign.

-Are you interested in learning more about how to improve your businesses ROI?
-We’re called WEB ROI for a reason!
+Are you interested in learning more about how to improve your business's ROI?
+We're called WEB ROI for a reason!
 Give us a call today.

-A good ROI depends on your goals, however there are some basic figures that can help you determine what those goals should be.
-For starters, an ROI of $2 is not profitable.
-It may seem like putting one dollar into marketing and getting two back is good, but almost all businesses have more overhead that will immediately eat up that extra dollar.
+A good ROI depends on your goals, however, there are some basic figures that can help you determine what those goals should be.
+For starters, an ROI of $2 for every $1 spent is not profitable.
+It may seem like putting one dollar into marketing and getting double back is good, but almost all businesses have more overhead that will immediately eat up that extra dollar.